 While the sport of able-bodied tennis dates back to the late 19th century in the United Kingdom, wheelchair tennis’ roots are in the USA, in 1976.

 Wheelchair tennis first appeared on the Paralympic programme at Barcelona 1992 and at the Parapan American Games in Guadalajara, Mexico, in 2011.

 Rules for wheelchair tennis are the same as able-bodied except that two bounces are permitted.

-Opponents hit a tennis ball with a racket back and forth over a .914 metre (three-foot) net in the middle of the court.
-The goal is to hit the ball into the opponent’s half of the court without them being able to return it.
+Opponents hit the ball back and forth over a .914 metre (three-foot) net situated in the middle of the court using a variety of shots.
+The objective is to hit the ball into the opponent’s half of the court without them being able to return it.